MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 **Q: I don't want my existing groups to get connected to Office 365.
 Can I turn this off?**

 A: No, but you can [Manage who can create Office 365 Groups](https://docs.microsoft.com/office365/admin/create-groups/manage-creation-of-groups) which will also apply to the conversion of existing groups.
-Only groups owned by users with group creation privileges will be connected to Office 365.
+Only groups with at least one admin with group creation privileges can be connected to Office 365.

 If you apply new a creation policy, this will not retroactively change groups that are already connected to Office 365.
 This will only impact new groups moving forward.